LATEST UPDATE: Oct 20, 2025, USCIS Implementation Plan for $100k H-1B Fee Released

 - The proclamation notes that the Department of Labor will begin revising prevailing wage standards, and that the Department of Homeland Security should prioritize high-wage, high-skilled H-1B beneficiaries.
 The latter of which has been codified as a Proposed Rule.

-Because of confusion in the immediate aftermath of the announcement, several clarifications have been issued through USCIS and White House FAQ releases:
+Because of confusion in the immediate aftermath of the announcement, several clarifications were issued through USCIS and White House FAQ releases on September 20th:

 - The new $100,000 fee does not apply to current H-1B holders.
 They can continue to leave and re-enter the U.S. as before and are not required to pay the fee for visa renewals.

 - The proclamation is framed as a one-time fee, not an annual surcharge.
-Some early statements by officials had suggested otherwise.
+Some early statements by officials had suggested it would be a recurring fee.

 - It does not affect H-1B petitions filed before the implementation date (i.e., before 12:01 a.m. on September 21, 2025).